sophiethorpe/ac215_DecAide/README.md

 ![](images/frontend.jpeg)

+### Steps for running the web app locally

+1. Start the API
+    + Open a new Terminal window -> go to the ac215_DecAide repo in your computer
+    + `cd src`
+    + `cd api-service`
+    + `./docker-shell.sh`
+    + The container and image take ~2-3 minutes to build -> you must wait until you see **"DEBUG:root:Root endpoint hit.
+(WEB APP/API READY TO USE!!!)"** at the end of your logs in the terminal.
+There may be some pauses in the logs that are generated, but you must wait until the above statement is printed otherwise the API won't be ready to use.
+2. Start the React web app
+    + Open a new Terminal window -> go to the ac215_DecAide repo in your computer
+    + `cd src`
+    + `cd frontend`
+    + `cd image-year-predictor`
+    + `cd src`
+    + `npm start`
+    + The React web app will launch in a new Chrome browser window!
+You may need to install some dependencies related to React before `npm start` can be run (Node.js and `npm install`).

 ## **Milestone3**

 In this milestone, we have the components for data management, including versioning, and the computer vision model.